Factory buyers active for forward cattle

 Forward cattle of all classes were in demand at Gortatlea Mart on Friday last for the Co Kerry mart’s weekly sale.

-Factory buyers drove trade and the presence of a few extra northern buyers helped pushed things on a bit when it came to heavier stock.
+Factory buyers drove trade, and the presence of a few extra northern buyers helped push things on a bit when it came to heavier stock.

+With the exception of Friesian cows, prices for all forward stock were pretty similar across all classes of heavy cattle.

 The top end of prices for Angus and continental-crosses were 20c/kg to 50c/kg ahead of those forward Friesian bullock prices.